EmissaryOfToddHoward/Emberlyn-Dungeon-Buddy/README.md

 -   This code **cannot** be used in any product that is sold for money or restricted by a paywall.
 This includes Discord member sections

-If you have questions about the licensing terms, please contact me at the [No Pressure](https://discord.gg/nopressureeu) discord server.
+If you have questions about the licensing terms, please contact the original creator at the [No Pressure](https://discord.gg/nopressureeu) discord server.